Microsoft Teams Security Part 3 – Security Configurations

 Our mission is to build apps for Microsoft Teams to make your live easier and your security better:

-• External User Manager helps you manage and control guest users, for better Microsoft 365 security.
+- External User Manager helps you with Microsoft 365 guest management for better Microsoft 365 security.